Home > Pre-Existing Conditions & Travel Insurance

 No, travel insurance, including Schengen visa insurance, does not cover pre-existing conditions.

-Travel insurance is designed to provide coverage for common travel risks, like serious accidents, medical emergencies, lost luggage, etc. Your exact coverage will depend on the policy that you choose.
+Travel insurance is designed to provide coverage for common travel risks, like medical emergencies, serious accidents, lost luggage and passports, etc. Your exact coverage, of course, will depend on the policy that you choose.

 Because travel insurance does not provide coverage for pre-existing conditions, it’s a good idea to schedule a physical with your doctor before you travel abroad.